the photoplug - the optical shutter speed tester for your smartphone

 The App displays a waveform with two peaks.

-Select the target shutter (the speed you set on your camera) on the bottom left corner.
+Important: Select the target speed (the speed you set on your camera) on the bottom left corner, so the app can calculate the correct values.

 Screen+Shot+2017-04-17+at+22.02.23.jpg